![[We support real

 from this package.
 It buffers incoming data and can send them over the

 network to another machine.
-Similarly to what playhrt
+Similarly to what playhrt does,

 the data are sent in chunks of (almost) constant size within short